richardlaugesen/richardlaugesen/_posts/2017-06-10-somewhat-successful-software.md

 Turned out a few other teachers also wanted to do this so I gave it a name (Termites) and sold a few licences.
 I lost interest after a few years and closed down the business but it was fun and profitable for a while.

-I also wrote a testing platform for schools and universities with [Mitch O'Toole](http://www.newcastle.edu.au/profile/mitch-otoole) called [Think Literacy](https://thinkliteracy.com/).
+I also wrote a testing platform for schools and universities with [Mitch O'Toole](http://www.newcastle.edu.au/profile/mitch-otoole) called [Think Literacy](https://app.thinkliteracy.com/).

-It has long since outgrown it's name though and is now used for numeracy tests, cloze tests, corporate staff competency, and general multiple choice tests.
+It has long since outgrown it's name though and is now used for numeracy tests, cloze tests, corporate staff competency, and general multiple choice tests. b
 1. Teachers and researchers create tests and surveys,
 2. Students complete them,
 3. The software marks the test and identifies difficulties,